mostly-ai/mostlyai/README.md

 #### Getting the docker image

-- (TODO) Option 1: pulling the official image with `docker pull mostlyai/mostlyai`
+- Option 1: pulling the official image with `docker pull mostlyai/mostlyai`
 - Option 2: build the image from this repo with `make docker-build`

 #### Launching the container